The Last Dairy Bar in Athens

 There are some cities that need no introduction.
 Cites like Paris, New York, and Rome, whose character and culture and cuisine is so well known, so exhaustively represented and reproduced that most travelers have formed their opinions long before they ever visit.
 But Athens was no such city for me.

-I visited Athens with only the vaguest snippets of rumor and conjecture floating around in my head, with whispers of crazy traffic and urban chaos, all with the slightest suggestion of a city gone slightly to seed in the wake of the country's recent economic crisis.
+I started to travel to Athens with only the vaguest snippets of rumor and conjecture floating around in my head, with whispers of crazy traffic and urban chaos, all with the slightest suggestion of a city gone slightly to seed in the wake of the country's recent economic crisis.
 But try as I may, I couldn't come up with a clear vision of what Athens would be like, what it would look like, what it would sound, smell, and even taste like.
 And therefore I was utterly caught off guard when Aphrodite sprinkled her magic dust and I fell in love with the city.

 A trip to Varvakios is not for the faint of heart!
+But this is the best market in Athens - you don't want to miss it.

 An old man is sprinkling salt on his cold, hard boiled eggs.
 A very large, very dead fish of unknown origin is staring at me with its milky, unfocused eyes.
 In fact, eyes are all around me - teeth, noses, tongues, and tails are too.
 A tiny plate of bread, olives, pickled hot peppers, and grilled meats are in front of me - strong foods, says the chef, as I need something to regain my strength.
 For I'm at the Varvakios, otherwise known as the Athens Meat Market, and I just caused a scene.